 Note: Influenza is caused by a virus, so antibiotics (like penicillin) won’t work.
-However, if started within 48 hours of the onset of your symptoms, an antiviral, such as oseltamivir, may decrease the symptoms and/or decrease the length of the illness.
+However, if started within 72 hours of the onset of your symptoms, an antiviral, such as oseltamivir, may decrease the symptoms and/or decrease the length of the illness.
 You should consult your doctor to determine whether such treatment is appropriate for you.

 Vaccination is your best protection against the flu.
-There are two types of flu vaccines:

 An annual flu vaccination is recommended for everyone 6 months and older.
 Some people should not be vaccinated without first consulting a physician.
 They include:

 - People who have a severe allergy to chicken eggs.